pichim/PES_Board/docs/markdown/imu.md

 A link to a video, which explains the above in a very accessible way, can be found [here][2].

-The ``IMU`` class uses a Mahony filter which is used to estimate the orientation in 3D space by combining data from accelerometer and gyroscope sensors.
+The ``IMU`` class uses a Mahony filter to estimate the orientation in 3D space by combining data from accelerometer and gyroscope sensors.
 The Mahony filter can also use magnetometer data to estimate heading information using the measurement of the Earth's magnetic field.
 This allows for absolute orientation estimation relative to magnetic north (which in general is not true north).
 The Mahony filter can be thought of as a generalization of the complementary filter to 3D space, where the gyroscope provides angular velocity data, the accelerometer provides tilt information, and the magnetometer provides heading information.

 **IMPORTANT NOTE:**